God, the Bible, and Abortion

 - It should be protected.

-God treats a fetus (baby) in the womb as a living person
+God describes a fetus (baby) in the womb as a growing human being

 Did not he who made me in the womb make them?
 Did not the same one form us both within our mothers?
 (Job 31:15)